Time-Dependent Blackwell Approachability and Application to Absorbing Games: A Generalized Approachability Framework

-\begin{definition}[Blackwell's algorithm] Let $\mathcal{C}$ satisfying Blackwell's condition (with respect to $\mathcal{G}$ and $(\left< \,\cdot\,, \,\cdot\, \right>_{(t)} )_{t\geqslant 1}$), $a$ an associated oracle, and $a_1\in \mathcal{A}$.
-The corresponding \emph{Blackwell's algorithm} is defined as $\sigma_1=a_1$ and for all $t\geqslant 2$, $r_1,\dots,r_{t-1}\in \mathbb{R}^d$ and $g_1,\dots,g_t\in \mathcal{G}$,
+\begin{definition}[Blackwell's algorithm] Let $\mathcal{C}$ satisfying Blackwell's condition (with respect to $\mathcal{R}$ and $(\left< \,\cdot\,, \,\cdot\, \right>_{(t)} )_{t\geqslant 1}$), $a$ an associated oracle, and $a_1\in \mathcal{A}$.
+The corresponding \emph{Blackwell's algorithm} is defined as $\sigma_1=a_1$ and for all $t\geqslant 2$, $r_1,\dots,r_{t-1}\in \mathbb{R}^d$ and $\rho_1,\dots,\rho_t\in \mathcal{R}$,

-\end{definition} In other words, for a given sequence of outcome functions $(g_t)_{t\geqslant 1}$ in $\mathcal{G}$ and a sequence of Nature's actions $(b_t)_{t\geqslant 1}$ in $\mathcal{B}$, Blackwell's algorithm yields the following actions for the Decision Maker:
+\end{definition} In other words, for a given sequence of outcome functions $(\rho_t)_{t\geqslant 1}$ in $\mathcal{R}$ and a sequence of Nature's actions $(b_t)_{t\geqslant 1}$ in $\mathcal{B}$, Blackwell's algorithm yields the following actions for the Decision Maker:

-\begin{remark} For the Blackwell's algorithm to be used by the Decision Maker, the latter needs to know the outcome function $g_t$ and the dot product $\left< \,\cdot\,, \,\cdot\, \right>_{(t)}$ at the beginning of each stage $t\geqslant 1$, as the oracle depends on both. \end{remark}
+\begin{remark} For the Blackwell's algorithm to be used by the Decision Maker, the latter needs to know the outcome function $\rho_t$ and the inner product $\left< \,\cdot\,, \,\cdot\, \right>_{(t)}$ before choosing its action of stage $t\geqslant 1$, as the oracle depends on both. \end{remark}

-In the case where the action sets are convex with $\mathcal{A}$ compact, and the outcome functions are bi-affine, an equivalent Blackwell's \emph{dual condition} is given below and is often easier to verify, although not constructive.
-An interesting consequence is that whether a closed convex target set $\mathcal{C}$ satisfies Blackwell's condition does not depend on the sequence of dot products $(\left< \,\cdot\,, \,\cdot\, \right>_{(t)})_{t\geqslant 1}$.
+In the case where the action sets are convex with $\mathcal{A}$ compact, and the outcome functions are bi-affine, an equivalent Blackwell's \emph{dual condition} is given below and is often easier to verify, but does not explicitly provide an oracle ---there are however alternative approachability algorithms based on the dual condition~\citep{bernstein2015response}.
+An interesting consequence of the following is that whether a closed convex target set $\mathcal{C}$ satisfies Blackwell's condition does not depend on the sequence of inner products $(\left< \,\cdot\,, \,\cdot\, \right>_{(t)})_{t\geqslant 1}$.

-\begin{proposition}[Blackwell's dual condition] Assume that $\mathcal{A}$ and $\mathcal{B}$ are convex sets of finite dimensional vectors spaces, such that $\mathcal{A}$ is compact and all outcome functions $g\in \mathcal{G}$ are bi-affine.
-Then, a closed convex cone $\mathcal{C}\subset \mathbb{R}^d$ satisfies Blackwell's condition with respect to $\mathcal{G}$ and $(\left< \,\cdot\,, \,\cdot\, \right>_{(t)})_{t\geqslant 1}$ if, and only if,
+\begin{proposition}[Blackwell's dual condition] Assume that $\mathcal{A}$ and $\mathcal{B}$ are convex sets of finite dimensional vectors spaces, such that $\mathcal{A}$ is compact and all outcome functions $\rho\in \mathcal{R}$ are bi-affine.
+Then, a closed convex cone $\mathcal{C}\subset \mathbb{R}^d$ satisfies Blackwell's condition with respect to $\mathcal{R}$ and $(\left< \,\cdot\,, \,\cdot\, \right>_{(t)})_{t\geqslant 1}$ if, and only if,